Bewynn History, Family Crest & Coats of Arms

 Early Origins of the Bewynn family

 The surname Bewynn was first found in Suffolk, where the family gave its name to the village of Eston-Bavent after the Conquest.
 The name was originally associated with the hamlet of Bavent in the Caen region of France.

 Early History of the Bewynn family

 This web page shows only a small excerpt of our Bewynn research.
-Another 263 words (19 lines of text) covering the years 1086, 1216, 1272, 1273, 1272, 1307, 1273, 1500, 1619 and 1626 are included under the topic Early Bewynn History in all our PDF Extended History products and printed products wherever possible.
+Another 263 words (19 lines of text) covering the years 1086, 1216, 1272, 1273, 1272, 1307, 1273, 1500, 1619, 1626, 1559, 1559, 1552, 1586 and 1552 are included under the topic Early Bewynn History in all our PDF Extended History products and printed products wherever possible.

 Bewynn Spelling Variations

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Bewynn have been found, including Bavent, Baven, Bavin, Bauvent, Bavvent, Bavant and many more.

 Early Notables of the Bewynn family (pre 1700)